JakeStanger/ironbar/README.md

 ### Nix Flake

+A flake is included with the repo which can be used with home-manager.

 #### Example

-Here is an example nix flake that uses ironbar, this is just a proof of concept, please adapt it to your config
+Here is an example nix flake that uses Ironbar.

 ```nix
 {